 Thank you for your interest in Thomas's Clapham School.
-I am delighted that you are considering applying for the position of Maths Subject Leader (Maternity Cover) with a permanent Maths Teacher role at the end of the Subject Leader Maternity Cover and hope that this brochure will provide you with the information you require about the role and our school.
+I am delighted that you are considering applying for the position of KS2 Teacher and hope that this brochure will provide you with the information you require about the role and our school.